The Herbert Kelly Institute for Anglican Religious Life

 Library

-One library, on two sites (the Priory and the Institute) specialisng in religious life and contemplative spirituality, and comprising all the remaining books from various SSM houses, including Kelham, Quernmore, Willen and St Antony’s.
+We have an extensive theological library, spread across two sites (the Priory and the Institute), with specialisms in religious life and history, as well as related areas such as contemplative spirituality.
+The collection comprises the remaining books from various SSM houses, including Kelham, Quernmore, Willen and St Antony’s.

 Archives